anfishka/oneHundredDaysOfCode/README.md

 #2 - Write a function which calculates the average of the numbers in a given list.
 (Python) - 8 kata
 Note: Empty arrays should return 0.

+#3 We need a function that can transform a number (integer) into a string.

+What ways of achieving this do you know?

+Examples (input --> output):
+123  --> "123"
+999  --> "999"
+-100 --> "-100"

+python - 8 ksta